top of page

 Was this S&P 500 "lost decade" a one-off?

 Was this lost decade a "one-off"?
-Fortunately, we are lucky to have sufficient historical S&P 500 data to investigate.
+Fortunately, we are lucky to have returns data for the S&P 500 going back to 1926 to investigate.
 The one caveat is that we don't have historical data for exchange rates stretching back as far, so we will use USD returns for this analysis.
+For the 2000-2010 period, the inability to convert to sterling didn't make much of a difference (but it might have done for the other periods we will analyse below).

 Looking at the returns for the S&P 500 from 1926 (on a logarithmic scale), we can pick out the 2000-2010 lost decade (along with the two market downturns during that time) mentioned above.

-The period from 1964 to 1974 was also not far off a lost decade, with the 1973-1974 stock market crash happening towards the end.
+The period from 1964 to 1974 was also not far from being a lost decade, with the 1973-1974 stock market crash occurring from 1973-1974.

 Again, the press proclaimed the death of equities a few years later!